 Lo-res graphics provide a full screen display that consists of 40 columns by 48 rows.
 Thus each point that is plotted in lo-res will have the same width as a text character and half the height.
-In other words, it will appear as a small square (half the

-Figure 1.
-Memory Map of Apple II RAM, showing the locations of the four screen buffer areas used by the Apple for text, lores, and hi-res displays.
+In other words, it will appear as a small square (half the showing the locations of the four screen buffer areas used by the Apple for text, lores, and hi-res displays.

-Thank Heaven We got a Guardian Angel.TM height of the cursor block).
+height of the cursor block).
 In RAM, each byte contains the color code for two of these blocks.
 The two blocks are stacked vertically, so memory address 1024 contains the codes for the blocks located in column 0, rows 0 and 1.